uzkent/HLT_Tracker/README.md

 <p> This code performs single aerial target tracking using hyperspectral videos.
 We initially select a target and compute N number of distance maps in a ROI and fuse these distance maps.
 The final map is thresholded and applied morphological opening and connected component labeling.
-Next, a multi-dimensional data assignment algorithm is used with the hyperspectral and kinematic likelihoods to update the Gaussian Mixture Filter Components. </p>
+Next, a multi-dimensional data assignment algorithm is used with the hyperspectral and kinematic likelihoods to updatethe Gaussian Mixture Filter Components. </p>

-### How to Run the Code on the Server
+## How to Run the Code on the Server
 <p> The shell scripting files are run to run the tracking algorithm with the given
 settings.
 The terminal command to run the shell script is :
    <ul>